uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/array.rst

      same memory block.

-   - The **deleter** object used to free the memory block when reference count reaches zero.
+   - The **deleter** object used to free the memory block when reference count is zero.

 6. An array shall create the ownership structure for a new memory block not associated with such structure.

 7. An array shall decrement the number of references to the memory block when the array goes out of the scope.
-If the number of references reaches zero, the array shall call the deleter on this memory block and free the ownership structure.
+If the number of references is zero, the array shall call the deleter on this memory block and free the ownership structure.

 8. An array shall store the pointer to the ownership structure created by another